 Data in construction impacts every stakeholder involved in the project.
 Not only does it form an intelligent baseline for how decisions are made, but it also sets the parameters for how a building is designed, how efficiently it’s built and how it can be maintained.
 And that's only a small portion of the benefits.

 The emergence of data in the building industry

 The sheer volume and velocity of data in construction today means that it’s (almost) impossible for the human brain to deal with it all.
 To make matters worse: big data can quickly turn into bad data.
 Circulating misinformation caused by outdated data and siloed systems is the breeding ground for unnecessary mishaps.

 The price tag?
 Hefty:

-- Poor data costs the building industry €1.57 trillion globally in 2020, according to Autodesk.
+- Poor data cost the building industry €1.57 trillion globally in 2020, according to Autodesk.

 - Lack of data means that buildings and built assets generate 3.8 times more carbon than designed to achieve.

-The lust for (and lack of) digitization in construction
+The lust for (and lack of) digitisation in construction